Motility-Driven Viscoelastic Control of Tissue Morphology in Presomitic Mesoderm: Analysis

 \subsubsection{Overlap function}

 The overlap function $Q(t)$ is defined by,

-Where , $W(x)$ is a Heaviside step function given by, $W(x<0) = 1$.
-It shows the rate of radial movement of a cell from its initial position.
+Where $W(x)$ is a Heaviside step function given by $W(x<0) = 1$.
+It quantifies the radial movement of a cell from its initial position.
 The relaxation time for a tissue is defined by the time it takes for $Q(t)$ to become $\frac{1}{e}^{th}$ of its initial value.